AElfProject/AElf/docs/resources/cli/introduction.md

   -e, --endpoint <URI>                                     The URI of an AElf node.
 Eg: http://127.0.0.1:8000 -a, --account <account>                                  The address of AElf wallet -p, --password <password>                                The password of encrypted keyStore -d, --datadir <directory>                                The directory that contains the AElf related files.
-Default to be {home}/.local/share/aelf
+Defaults to {home}/.local/share/aelf
   -h, --help                                               output usage information

 Commands: